 Tip 2: Choose random words

-BT recommends the following steps to choose a secure password, based on advice from Get Safe Online.
+Leading law enforcement and financial institutions recommend the following steps to choose a secure password, based on advice from Get Safe Online.

 1: Pick three random words eg: Jar Tea Phone